iconic YBA gillian wearing on the performance of daily life | read | i-D

 This article originally appeared in i-D's The Creativity Issue, no. 348, 2017.

-Throughout her career Gillian's explored notions of identity and subjectivity, public and private life, family history, and the limits of social convention.
-The initial series that propelled Wearing into the spotlight was Signs That Say What You Want Them to Say, in which she approached strangers on the street and photographed them holding a piece of paper on which she had asked them to write one of their recent thoughts.
-From there, she recruited strangers through adverts and made a series of videos where individuals disguised in costume masks confessed their traumas, fears or fantasies.
+Throughout her career, Gillian has explored notions of identity and subjectivity, public and private life, family history, and the limits of social convention.
+The initial series that propelled Wearing into the spotlight was Signs That Say What You Want Them to Say, in which she approached strangers on the street and photographed them holding a piece of paper that she had asked them to write one of their recent thoughts on.
+From there, she recruited strangers through advertisements and made a series of videos where individuals disguised in costume masks confessed their traumas, fears, or fantasies.

 "Part of our experience of living now is to look at ourselves, over and over again," she states.
 "Recording and living are part of the same thing."